 - Cookies: Whisk the flour, cream of tartar, cinnamon, baking soda, and salt together in a medium bowl.
 Set aside.

-- Using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter, brown sugar, and granulated sugar together on medium speed until smooth, about 2 minutes.
+- Using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter, brown sugar, and granulated sugar together on medium speed until smooth, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add the egg and beat on high until combined, about 30 seconds.
 Scrape down the sides and bottom of the bowl as needed.
 Beat in the maple syrup, vanilla extract, and maple extract until combined.

 - Pour the dry ingredients to the wet ingredients, and then beat on low until combined.
 Beat in the chopped pecans.
 Dough will be thick and soft.